pagkly/Zed/Investopedia3/Revocable Beneficiary.md

 ## Naming Multiple Beneficiaries

 A policyholder may name multiple revocable beneficiaries.
-These recipients can be broken down into [primary beneficiaries](https://www.investopedia.com/terms/p/primary-beneficiary.asp) and [contingent beneficiaries](https://www.investopedia.com/terms/c/contingent_beneficiary.asp).
+These recipients can be broken down into [[primary beneficiaries]](https://www.investopedia.com/terms/p/primary-beneficiary.asp) and [[contingent beneficiaries]](https://www.investopedia.com/terms/c/contingent_beneficiary.asp).
 A primary beneficiary has first rights to payouts upon the policyholder's death.
 However, a contingent beneficiary has rights to the payouts should the primary beneficiary die.

 ## Irrevocable Beneficiary